Modal Verbs: Necessity and Suggestion

 • You had better lock the door before leaving.

-• Must: Subject + must + base verb
+• Must/Should/Ought to: Subject + modal + base verb

 • Need to: Subject + need to + base verb